danielbuXE/homework-1/README.md

 ### 10. What is a webpage?

-*Your answer here.*
+A webpage is a document that can be written in HTML, CSS, JavaScript that is accessible using the internet by using a browser like google chrome or FireFox and many others.

 ### 11. Webpage I like

-What's one webpage you like?
-Why?
+I like reddit, because the design is good in the way you get a small picture to left and the title to the right organized in list form.
+Also another major win for the website is that there is a dark mode, I hate bright websites.

 ### 12. Website I don’t like

-What's one webpage you like?
-Why?
+I hate slack, why do I have to login eveytime I have to access a different server.
+WHO DOES THIS.
+Also there is no dark mode in the app or the website.
+I had to change it in the files to get a dark mode.

 ### 13. Resources

-Where is a good place to look for information about HTML tags?
+W3schools is great for CSS and HTML

 ### 14. HTML Versions

 Which version of HTML are we covering in this class?
 What is it's DOCTYPE tag?
+We are covering HTML 5
+<!DOCTYPE html>

 What is XML?
+eXtensible Markup Language is a languaged designed to store and transport data but it doesn't do anything.
+Someone must write a piece of sofware to send, receive, store or display it the data writen in XML.

-What is XHTML?
+What is XHTML
+EXtensible HyperText Markup Language.
+It is very similar to HTML but way more strict in the sense that you can't make mistakes when writing HTML.
+For example, DOCTYPE is mandatory, elements must be properly nested and always must be closed and typed in lower case.

 ### 15. HTML